Callisto (comics): X-Men: Gold

-Callisto would soon find herself incarcerated at a new superpowered prison for homo superior, despite not being a mutant anymore due to Decimation.
+Callisto would soon find herself incarcerated at a new superpowered prison for mutants, despite not being a mutant anymore due to Decimation.
 She would become an inmate at the 'Robert Kelly Correctional Facility'; also known as The Box, whilst playing gopher to the other inmates.
 At first attempting to become top dog while jailed at the mutant's only penitentiary, she was soon reminded of her place when a burlier convict had lain her out for thirty days.
-Now she sends a warning towards new inmates Kitty, Storm and Rachel Grey-Summers that said jailbird who runs the block is zeroing in on the X-Men in order to solidify her status as #1.
+Now she sends a warning towards new inmates Kitty, Storm and Rachel Summers that said jailbird who runs the block is zeroing in on the X-Men to solidify her status as #1.
 As it turns out, it was all staged by the depowered outlaw; the win-win situation being that she could establish herself as the new alpha if a trio of hated enemies succeeded and would still garner personal satisfaction at their defeat in the case that they failed.

-Sometime after their release and news of Kathrine Pryde's marriage to Piotr Rasputin is outed to the public, Callisto escapes prison to confront Kitty while she's out on a bachelorette party to celebrate.
+Sometime after their release and news of Kitty Pryde's marriage to Colossus is outed to the public, Callisto escapes prison to confront Kitty while she's out on a bachelorette party to celebrate.
 The two fight for a bit with Kitty mistaking her intentions as another attempted kidnapping but Callisto's intentions were in fact plain.
 A simple threat to the lucky lady should she do anything to hurt Colossus during their wedding nuptials.
-Recounting the time when she and Piotr were an item, the morlock leader warns Kathrine to treat him right lest Callisto do her in before disappearing back into solitude.
+Recounting the time when she and Colossus were an item, Callisto warns Kitty to treat him right lest Callisto do her in before disappearing back into solitude.